A smiling woman leans out of the car passenger window on a sunny day.

 Some gas cards only allow you to make purchases at certain retailers.
 While that may work well for you if you typically buy gas at the same station, it’s a limitation.
 If you travel often or prefer to shop around for the best prices on gas, a more flexible card may be better.

 Even if your credit score isn’t as high as you’d like, you could still earn cash back at the gas station.
-Using a secured credit card that offers rewards on gas could help you build credit history and learn positive spending habits as you earn rewards for each gas purchase.
-Then, as you build credit history, you may qualify for credit cards with even more perks and higher rewards in the future.
+Using a secured credit card that offers rewards on gas could help you build good credit and learn positive spending habits as you earn rewards for each gas purchase.
+Then, as you build credit history, you may qualify for gas credit cards with even more perks and higher rewards in the future.

 Next steps